SBIR/STTR Reauthorization Act Of 2011: NIH Implementation Of Key Changes (What to Expect and When)

 The amount of SBIR funds permitted to be used for technical assistance is raised from $4,000 to $5,000 per award per year.
 This is to be in addition to the award amount for both Phase I and Phase II.
 Awardees may contract this amount to a provider other than the vendor selected by the agency.

-NIH will continue to offer its Niche Assessment Program for Phase I awardees and Commercialization Assistance Program for Phase II awardees and they will now be offered to its SBIR AND STTR awardees.
+NIH will continue to offer its Niche Assessment Program for Phase I awardees and Commercialization Accelerator Program for Phase II awardees and they will now be offered to its SBIR AND STTR awardees.
 Announcements for these programs will appear in the NIH Guide for Grants and Contracts.
 Visit the Guide Listserv website to sign up.
 (Additional information on NIH's assistance programs is available on the SBIR/STTR Technical Assistance site).

 Applicants who wish to utilize their own technical assistance vendor can request up to $5,000 for assistance.
 See solicitations for details.
 Please note, if funds are requested to utilize your own technical assistance vendor and an award is made, the awardee is not eligible to apply for the NIH-provided technical assistance program for the phase of their award.

 The biggest change in eligibility required by the reauthorization legislation will be allowing firms that are majority-owned by multiple venture capital operating companies (VCOCs), hedge funds and/or private equity firms to receive SBIR and STTR awards.
 SBA has published a proposed rule to amend SBIR/STTR size regulations (Federal Register Vol. 77, No. 94, May 15, 2012) to make this change and to make other modifications to the ownership requirements and affiliation rules.
 This proposed rule was open for public comment through July 16, 2012.
 The SBA has reviewed the comments and issued the final rule in early 2013.